Azure/azure-sdk-for-js/sdk/digitaltwins/dtdl-parser/README.md

-# Azure Model Parser client library for JavaScript
+# Azure DTDL Parser client library for JavaScript

-Use this library to parse your DTDL models and validate their structure conforms to the DTDL specification.
+Use this library to parse DTDL models and validate their structure conforms to the [DTDL specification](https://aka.ms/dtdl).

-The Digital Twin Definition Language (DTDL) defines a JSON-LD based schema for creating Digital Twin models.
+The Digital Twin Definition Language (DTDL) defines a JSON-LD based schema for creating models for Digital Twins and IoT devices.
 As the DTDL specification evolves, this parser will be updated accordingly.
-A key characteristic of Azure Digital Twins is the ability to define your own vocabulary and build your twin graph in the self-defined terms of your business.
+A key characteristic of Azure Digital Twins is the ability to define your own vocabulary, or device capabilities, and build your twin graph in the self-defined terms of your business.
 This capability is provided through user-provided models.
-You can think of models as the nouns in a description of your world.
+You can think of models as the nouns in a description of your world and devices.

-Learn more about DTDL [here](https://docs.microsoft.com/azure/digital-twins/concepts-models).
+Learn more about DTDL for Digital Twins [here](https://docs.microsoft.com/azure/digital-twins/concepts-models).
+Learn more about DTDL for IoT Devices [here](https://docs.microsoft.com/en-us/azure/iot-develop/concepts-modeling-guide).

 ## Getting started